 As for the presidency, an amendment to article 76 took care of that as well.
 The 2005 reforms had for the first time allowed for multi-candidate presidential elections.
 To nominate a candidate a political party needed 5 percent of the total number of seats in both chambers of parliament.
 The 2007 reform lowered that threshold to 3 percent.
 However, since nobody outside of the NDP could reach the threshold, it provided a limited ten-year exception to any party holding at least one seat in any of the chambers to run a candidate.
 If the 3 percent rule could not be reached, which since they were now illegal, left out the Brotherhood, an individual could run by gaining the support of 230 members of parliament and municipal councils.
 The councils however, were also off limits to the Islamists.
 The 3 percent and ten-year exceptions were written in to play opposition parties against the Muslim Brotherhood.
-185 Even so, nobody in parliament outside of the NDP supported the changes.
-It looked as though Gamila Ismail, wife of
+Even so, nobody in parliament outside of the NDP supported the changes.
+It looked as though Gamila Ismail, wife of Ayman Nour, was correct when she said in 2007 upon passage of the reforms, "there is no hope now.
+The amendment of the constitution is the termination of all the hope we had two years ago."
+186

-184 Brown and Dunne, "Egypt's Controversial Constitution," 1.185 Hamzawy, "Egypt's Controversial Constitution," 6, 8.
+184 Brown and Dunne, "Egypt's Controversial Constitution," 1.